ajitkumarkp/OpenVino/gaze__mouse_control/README.md

-Computer Pointer Controller
+## Computer Pointer Controller
 This project, uses a gaze detection to control the mouse pointer on the computer.
-App uses the†Gaze Estimation†model to estimate the gaze of the user's eyes and change the mouse pointer position accordingly.
+App uses the¬†Gaze Estimation¬†model to estimate the gaze of the user's eyes and change the mouse pointer position accordingly.
 How it works
-The app uses InferenceEngine API from Intel's OpenVino ToolKit to build the†gaze estimation†model which requires three inputs:
+The app uses InferenceEngine API from Intel's OpenVino ToolKit to build the¬†gaze estimation¬†model which requires three inputs:
 * The head pose
 * The left eye image
 * The right eye image